diamond2nv/measurements/programs/attoPos/README.md

 - if all these steps have failed, disconnecting the device and restarting it might help, which means grounding all the connected piezo stacks. __ATTENTION:__ the controller must be disconnected from USB to be able to restart properly.

-## Note if you modify the interface and the arrows on the buttons have disappeared
+## Note: when you modify the Qt interface file

 When you modify the `AttoPos.ui` file, you need to export it to Python using the `pyuic` tool provided by PyQt.
 Here:
 ```